The-Knowledge-House/DS_22/phase_2/week_7/Lab/sql_II_lab_README.md

 This pipeline should accomplish the following requirements:
 1. Pull the rows from our postgresql database using `psycopg2` for flights that were not diverted nor cancelled.
-2. Clean the data by removing all flights which have `NaN` values in `ARR_DEL15` or `DEP_DEL15`
+2. Clean the data by removing all flights which have `NaN` values in `ARR_DEL15` or `DEP_DEL15`.
-3. Generate the average (ratio) of delayed flights for each airline
+3. Generate the average (ratio) of delayed flights for each airline.
-4. Save this table back into our database
+4. Save this table back into our database.

 And remember, make sure this pipeline is thoroughly documented.